All-time Philadelphia Union roster

-These lists comprises all players who have participated in at least one competitive match (MLS regular season, MLS Cup Playoffs, U.S. Open Cup, MLS is Back Tournament, CONCACAF Champions League) for the Philadelphia Union since the team's first Major League Soccer season in 2010.
+These lists comprises all players who have participated in at least one competitive match (MLS regular season, MLS Cup Playoffs, U.S. Open Cup, MLS is Back Tournament, CONCACAF Champions Cup, Leagues Cup) for the Philadelphia Union since the team's first Major League Soccer season in 2010.
 Players who were on the roster but never played a first team game are not listed.

 Regular season players

 Major League Soccer clubs are allowed a roster of 30 players at any one time during the MLS season.

-All statistics are for the MLS regular season games only, and are correct through March 18, 2023.
+All statistics are for the MLS regular season games only, and are correct through October 18, 2025.